SETIatHCRO/ATA-Utils/12xGainControlModule/README.md

 The program provides logging for tracking usage and debugging.
 A log file called Attenuator.log will be automatically generated when the program is run.
 Access the log file directly for information.

-## Acknowledgment
+## Acknowledgments
-Alexander Pollak for credits of design and mentorship through the whole project
+* Alexander Pollak for credits of design and mentorship through the whole project
-Wael Farah for code improvements
+* Wael Farah for code improvements